CAFE: The Center for the Advancement of Faculty Excellence

 In 2022-2023, CAFE hosted 85 workshops with twenty-six faculty presenters and over 150 participants.

 CAFE workshops on teaching or professional development allow faculty to drop in for a 40-minute presentation with a ten-minute Q&A on a specific topic.
+A campus expert on the topic leads most workshops and Faculty Learning Communities.
+CAFE promotes UVA CTE and other national academic activities open to us.
+Registration is required in advance for some workshops and noted in the workshop description.

-Faculty Learning Communities offer a series of collaborative multidisciplinary conversations with colleagues in fifty-minute meetings held regularly over an entire academic year.
+Faculty Learning Communities offer a series of collaborative, multidisciplinary conversations with colleagues in fifty-minute meetings held regularly over an entire academic year.

 Who can attend a workshop or event?